 Company History

-PT Bank CIMB Niaga Tbk, hereinafter referred to as “CIMB Niaga” or “Bank,” was established on 26 September 1955, based on Deed of Establishment No. 90 made in the presence of Raden Meester Soewandi, Notary in Jakarta on 26 September 1955, with the name PT Bank Niaga, and amended with a deed made in the presence of the same Notary, Deed No. 9 on 4 November 1955.
+PT Bank CIMB Niaga Tbk, hereinafter referred to as “CIMB Niaga” or “Bank,” was established on 26 September 1955, based on Deed of Establishment No. 90 made before Raden Meester Soewandi, Notary in Jakarta on 26 September 1955, with the name PT Bank Niaga, and amended with a deed made before the same Notary, Deed No. 9 on 4 November 1955.
 This Deed of Establishment was approved by the Ministry of Justice of the Republic of Indonesia (now the Ministry of Law and Human Rights) through Decision No. J.A.5/110/15 dated 1 December 1955, and announced in the State Gazette of the Republic of Indonesia No. 71 dated 4 September 1956, and additional Official Gazette No. 729/1956.

-On 11 November 1955, based on the Ministry of Finance of the Republic of Indonesia Decree No. 249544/U.M.II, the Bank obtained a business license as a commercial bank that was then followed by a license as a foreign exchange bank based on Bank Indonesia’s Board of Directors Decree No. 7/116/Kep/Dir/UD on 22 November 1974.
-The Bank became widely known as a trusted provider of quality products and services.
-In the course of its business, the Bank recorded a number of achievements and helped determine the direction of the banking industry’s development in the country.
+The Bank obtained a business license as a commercial bank on 11 November 1955, based on the Minister of Finance of the Republic of Indonesia Decree No. 249544/U.M.II, that was then followed by a license as a foreign exchange bank based on Bank Indonesia’s Board of Directors Decree No. 7/116/Kep/Dir/UD dated 22 November 1974.
+CIMB Niaga became widely known as a trusted provider of quality products and services.
+In the course of its business, the Bank recorded a number of achievements and helped determine the direction of the banking industry’s development in Indonesia.

-In 1987, CIMB Niaga became the first local Bank to launch banking services through Automatic Teller Machines (ATMs) in Indonesia.
-This achievement is widely regarded as Indonesia’s entry point into the modern banking world.
-On 29 November 1989, the Bank became a publicly listed company by listing the Bank’s registered shares on the Indonesia Stock Exchange (formerly PT Jakarta Stock Exchange and PT Surabaya Stock Exchange).
-CIMB Niaga’s leadership and innovation in applying the latest technology became increasingly wellknown in 1991 by becoming the first Bank to provide online banking services.
+CIMB Niaga then became a public company by listing its registered shares on the Indonesia Stock Exchange (formerly PT Bursa Efek Jakarta and PT Bursa Efek Surabaya) on 29 November 1989.
+The Bank’s leadership and innovation in applying the latest technology became increase well known in 1991 by becoming the first Bank to provide online banking services.

 Due to the Asian financial crisis in 1998, the majority shares ownership of the Bank was transferred to the Government of the Republic of Indonesia through the Indonesian Bank Restructuring Agency (IBRA).
 Then in 2002, CIMB Group Holdings Berhad (CIMB Group), formerly Commerce Asset Holding Berhad, acquired a majority of shares in the Bank from IBRA.